jakem4468bf/ai-security-agent/README.md

-# Applied Network Security 2025 - Final Assignment AI Security Agents
+# Applied Network Security - AI Security Agents
-## Jake Martins StudentID: 991734093.
-Submission Date: 12/09/25

 ## Overview
 This repository contains work for both project 1 (Building an Agent with Kagent and Ollama) and project 2 (Securing Agent Communications with Agentgateway)